-Nearly five years later, we are still happily travelling with our ‘carry on’ bags.
+Nearly six years later, we are still happily travelling with our ‘carry on’ bags.

 Many people seem shocked when we tell them that we can survive with hand luggage only (especially women).
 However, its quite easy with a bit of planning & access to clothes washing/laundry facilities.

 ‘Independent of the duration of our journey: 7 days or 7 months, I only pack a maximum of 7 days of outfits & rotate them’.